Try Edible Flowers in Your Next Culinary Creation.

 Uses: Lemonade, cake decorations, yogurt topping, dessert topping, candy and loads more.

 Benefits: Brings smiles.
-The leaves are high in vitamin A and C.
+The leaves are high in vitamins A and C.

 Prep: Fresh.
 Dried.
 Candied.
-If making candied violets be sure to use quickly as they wilt fast.
+If making candied violets, be sure to use them quickly as they wilt fast.

 In Summary

-There are thousands of delicious possibilities.
+There are thousands of delicious possibilities out there.
 Experiment, be creative, but most of all have fun with edible flowers.